ArtifactForms/MeshLibCore/MeshLibCoreClean2022/documentation/modifiers.md

 ### ExtrudeModifier

-The following example shows how to extrude all individual faces of a mesh.
+The following example shows how to extrude the individual faces of a mesh.

 ```java
 import mesh.Mesh3D;